 Successfully defended in March 2015!

-Krishnateja Killamsetty, Durga Sivasubramanian, Ganesh Ramakrishnan, Abir De, Rishabh Iyer, GRAD-MATCH: A Gradient Matching Based Data Subset Selection for Efficient Deep Model Training, To Appear Proc.
+Krishnateja Killamsetty, Durga Sivasubramanian, Ganesh Ramakrishnan, Abir De, Rishabh Iyer, GRAD-MATCH: A Gradient Matching Based Data Subset Selection for Efficient Deep Model Training, Proc.
 International Conference on Machine Learning ( ICML) 2021

-Durga Sivasubramanian, Rishabh Iyer, Ganesh Ramakrishnan, and Abir De, Training Data Subset Selection for Regression with Controlled Validation Error, To Appear Proc.
+Durga Sivasubramanian, Rishabh Iyer, Ganesh Ramakrishnan, and Abir De, Training Data Subset Selection for Regression with Controlled Validation Error, Proc.
 International Conference on Machine Learning ( ICML) 2021

 Krishnateja Killamsetty, S Durga, Ganesh Ramakrishnan, and Rishabh Iyer, GLISTER: Generalization based Data Subset Selection for Efficient and Robust Learning, 35th AAAI Conference on Artificial Intelligence, AAAI 2021 (21% Acceptance Rate)

-Ayush Maheshwari, Oishik Chatterjee, KrishnaTeja Killamsetty, Ganesh Ramakrishnan, and Rishabh Iyer, Data Programming using Semi-Supervision and Subset Selection, To Appear in Findings of ACL, 2021 (Long Paper)
+Ayush Maheshwari, Oishik Chatterjee, KrishnaTeja Killamsetty, Ganesh Ramakrishnan, and Rishabh Iyer, Data Programming using Semi-Supervision and Subset Selection, Findings of ACL, 2021 (Long Paper)